pedroprates/style-transfer/README.md

      alt="GPUColab"
      style="max-width: 500px;" />

 After configurating the Runtime Options of your notebook you are good to go!
-Other thing to be remembered is to keep the model and the *target* image (since it's pixels will be updated through *training*) always on the `cuda` (something that the code on the notebook already takes care of).
+Other thing to be remembered is to keep the model and the *target* image (since its pixels will be updated through *training*) always on the `cuda` (something that the code on the notebook already takes care of).

 To try this code with your own images, just download the notebook, run it on Google Colab and import your own images also on Colab!